canonical/open-documentation-academy/website/events/community-hour-discussions/markup-languages.md

 * Markdown lacks built-in `include` functionality, which limits the ability to reuse content across multiple files without external tools or extensions.
 * Advanced formatting often requires HTML embedding, making content harder to maintain.

 Despite the limitations, Markdown now has different flavours to address some of these issues.
-Each flavour adds new features but also creates potential compatibility problems between implementations.
-Some of these flavours include:
+Each flavour adds new features but also creates potential compatibility problems between implementations:

 * GitHub Flavoured Markdown (GFM)
 * MultiMarkdown